-The new Authentication Providers (LDAP, Azure and Ping) will give the administrator the option to authenticate the agent using SRW/TK machines against one of these Identities, prior to launching the application.
+The new Authentication Providers will give the administrator the option to authenticate the agent using SRW/TK machines against one of these Identities, prior to launching the application.
 That way the ThinScale Team has added another layer of security whereas a user has to fully authenticate against an Azure AD or a Ping Authentication in order to fully launch SRW or TK.

 Additionally, the admin can use the below option to rename the device which authenticates with one of the below Providers, inside the management console.